What’s a bin?

 - Iron case: standard iron container 1200x800x800

-The fields of the bin master
+Fields of the bin master data

 Field | Description |